Lao Chamber of Professional Accountants and Auditors

 • SMO 5: International Public Sector Accounting Standards

-Under the Law on Accounting of 2013, the Ministry of Finance (MoF) is responsible for setting public sector accounting standards in Laos.
-Under the law, government entities are required to apply cash-basis IPSAS.
-While accrual-basis IPSAS is stated in the Law on Accounting, implementation will take much longer as cash-basis IPSAS is still being learned.
+Under the Law on Accounting of 2013, the MoF is responsible for setting public sector accounting standards in Laos.
+Government entities are applying cash-basis IPSAS.
+While accrual-basis IPSAS is stated in the Law on Accounting, implementation of accrual accounting will take significantly more time and resources.

-To support IPSAS implementation efforts, the LCPAA reports that it is working with the International Monetary Fund (IMF) and MoF to finalize the development of technical guidance that will support LCPAA members and those working in the public-sector with the implementation of cash-basis IPSAS.
-The timeframe for these guides to be published is mid to end of 2019.
-Following the publication of guidance, the LCPAA reports that starting 2020, it will collaborate with the MoF to incorporate material from the guidance and the principles of cash-basis IPSAS into the CPD training program to help ensure the understanding of the requirements amongst government employees.
+To support IPSAS implementation efforts, the LCPAA reports that it is working with the International Monetary Fund (IMF) and MoF (through the Accounting Regulatory Department (ARD)) to revise the Chart of Accounts and develop technical guidance that will support LCPAA members and those working in the public sector with the implementation of cash-basis IPSAS.
+Subsequently, LCCPA will collaborate with the MoF to incorporate material from the guidance and the principles of cash-basis IPSAS into a CPD training program.
+LCPAA members serve as representatives within committees of the ARD that are working on revisions to the Chart of Accounts.

-The LCPAA is encouraged to continue its efforts to collaborate with the MoF to develop guidance on IPSAS and support the implementation of the standards in the jurisdiction.
+The LCPAA is encouraged to continue its proactive efforts to collaborate with the MoF to support the implementation of cash-basis IPSAS and the continued progression and capacity building to transition to accrual-basis IPSAS in the future.

 • SMO 6: Investigation and Discipline

-The Law on Independent Audit of 2014 designates the LCPAA and the Ministry of Finance (MoF) with the responsibility to establish and conduct an investigation and disciplinary (I&D) system in the jurisdiction.
+The Law on Independent Audit of 2014 designates the LCPAA and the MoF with the responsibility to establish and conduct an investigative and disciplinary (I&D) system in the jurisdiction.
 To avoid any overlaps, both the MoF and LCPAA agreed that primary responsibility for management of the system would be undertaken by LCPAA.
-The MoF would retain its responsibility to impose sanctions for any breaches to the law.
-As of November 2019, LCPAA reports that regulations around I&D and a proposed system have been drafted, with a view of the system being operationalized in September 2019.
+The MoF would retain its responsibility to impose sanctions.
+The list of firms with any sanctions is published on MoF’s Facebook page.

 LCPAA reports that the system will be comprised of a Disciplinary Committee, an Investigations Committee, and an independent Appeals Board.
 LCPAA conducted a self-assessment of the proposed I&D system against the requirements of SMO 6 and concluded that it would be in line with the requirements once operational.